 quiet corner of the internet to archive my thoughts and feelings as i learn and grow and whatnot. i love to write and observe and think. i love milk and coffee. making coffee and buying my own milk is a pillar of my independence; as is thinking and writing. i decided to name this corner such. nothing written here is law. enjoy<3. fav old computer game for the nostalgia

-"You're not supposed to watch it like that," my cousin snapped at me drawing me out of a pretentious and philosophical daze.
+"You're not supposed to watch it like that," my cousin drew me out of a pretentious daze.
 Sonder.
 I couldn't explain it to her.
 "12 deep sea jobs around the world."
 It held no meaning to me; as my nebulous explanation of 'sonder' held no weight to her.
 She was watching a 2 hour 19 minute and 37 second long documentary compiled of eposodic demonstrations of just that: 12 deep sea jobs around the world.
 Desperate to explain the obscure youtube title to my narrowing mind, she brought the video to a clear example: Taso.
 Taso is a Greek from Florida.
 He harvests sponges from the ocean floor - and he makes a living off this.
 I'd never thought twice about sea sponge.
 In fact the only example of it i could conjur up in my mind was sponge I'd placed in my hermit crab's cage as a child; but I'd never considered where the sponge came from.
 "He said he doesn't know how to do anything else."
 12 deep sea jobs around the world.
 Out of how many?
 The title makes for an ancient chill down my spine.
-How to explain...How repulsive - this idea of the world being so large that there are people out there experiencing realities i haven't even had the chance to imagine just yet.
+How to explain...How repulsive - this idea of the world being so large that there are people out there experiencing realities I haven't even had the chance to imagine just yet.
 Sonder.
 How many people would spend the eternity of their mortal life engaging in an activity that I've never stumbled upon - in my first life nor in my imagination - earning them a wage over the course of this lifetime, that I'll never engage with, witness, or even imagine?
 The overwhelming feeling of sonder.
 The most unfathomable sensation.
-"As a child did you ever - did it ever occur to you -" I could barely find the words to support my own ideas, to realize them aloud.
+"As a child did it ever occur to you-" I could barely find the words to support my own ideas, to realize them aloud.
 "Did you ever realize, as a child, that other people had their own mothers?
 Their own mornings?
 Afternoons, and evenings to experience?"
 I asked her.
 This realization no less potent each and every time it hits me since that first (in say - 2005?).
-Freud has probably explained this.
-I'd know if I'd studied psychology.
+Some epic poet has probably explained this.
+I'd know if I'd studied psychology (or sociology?).
 And somebody did, and is as I write this.
 But as of recent the feeling of sonder is a sickening one for me, that leaves me with a bitter taste in my mouth.
 Even if I spit it out.
 Meaning, I can never even follow through with the thought.
 Every time I have this moment of realization, this sonder, I feel so small.
 "12 deep sea jobs around the world."
 Out of how many?

 Sometimes I mourn people before they go.
 I'm not sure why, and yet I know that somewhere I do (know why).
 Same as my uncertainty in that I must not be the only soul to do this (surely).
 Perhaps to mimic the high one gets in that brief moment where the mind is convinced that they have truly gone.
 With this high comes honesty.
 You begin to structure a goodbye - fashioning an explanation that may or may not satisfy the definition of their presence in your life; your past, or present.
 And of course within the (now) impossible future.
 Such an honest sensation and yet I can't really find honest words for it.
 I used to only write down what I considered true.
 But I must admit that sometimes even my feelings are not truthful.
 I often bring them on with contexts my imagination musters up; willingly and occasionally unwillingly.
 Like when I mourn people who are still here, who I have never known living without.
 I would never dare wish for their loss (au contraire I wish them life).
 They are so present within my own that I imagine the act of mourning them intimately perhaps as a means of practice (who practices death?).I dare not even mention the gypsy in me who believes my thoughts summon reality as though adorned by magic or divinity; for she would surely believe that if such losses were to be realized in actuality she'd be to blame - her mind over matter.